Pinoy Big Brother: Double Up: Housemates

 There were a total of twenty-six housemates - twenty official housemates, four sub-official housemates, and two replacement housemates, who entered the Houses: the first set of 14 housemates entered on Day 1 (October 4, 2009), while a second set of 10 were introduced on Day 7 (October 10, 2009).
 A third batch of two housemates entered the house on Day 43 (November 15, 2009).
 They are divided below by the batch from which they were introduced and House in which they live.
 The ages indicated were the housemates' ages upon their entrance to the house.
-The twins are marked with different colors.
 A table is included to show the housemates shifted houses in the duration of the show.

 The first batch of housemates entered the Houses on Day 1 (October 4, 2009) in the order shown.
 They appeared and disappeared from stage with the use of several magic tricks, with a Magic-themed kick-off.
 Filipino-American artist Amber Davis sang the theme song, with ex-housemates Jason Gainza, Cassandra Ponti and Franzen Fajardo from Season 1, Niña Jose from Teen Edition 1, and Wendy Valdez and Gee-Ann Abrahan from Season 2.

 The second batch of Housemates entered the Big Brother House on Day 7 (October 10, 2009), during another special show called "The Spooktacular Reveal," utilizing a haunted house theme.
 Housemates were escorted by hosts Bianca and Mariel to the front door of the house.
 While the 10 housemates in the two houses danced to the tune of Thriller, outside the house, present were Big Winners and ex-housemates Nene Tamayo from Season 1, John Prats from Celebrity Edition 1, Beatriz Saw and Mickey Perz from Season 2, Robi Domingo from Teen Edition Plus, and the recently evicted Double-up housemates Kenny and Toffi Santos and JM Lagumbay.

 On Day 41 (November 13, 2009), right after Big Brother announced Tom's forced eviction to the housemates, primetime edition host Toni Gonzaga revealed that new housemate(s) - confirmed during the following night's broadcast as a guy and a girl - would enter the house.
 The new housemates entered on Day 43 (November 15, 2009).